Producing a Drama Skit by EFL Students

 What is TVXQ?

-Who are Yunho, Jaejung, Changmin, Junsu, and Yoochun?
+Who are Yunho, Jaejoong, Changmin, Junsu, and Yoochun?
 Who are U-Know, Hero, Max, Xiah, and Micky?
 What do Tong Vfang Xien Qi, TVXQ, and Tohoshinki all have in common?
-They are all one in the same.
+They are all one and the same.
 Most popularly known as TVXQ, this Korean pop singing and dancing group was stealing the hearts of girl students in Thailand, especially those of my sixth grade English Discovery Club.

 Idea for a Drama Skit

-At the start of the 2009 school year, I was assigned to be the coordinator of an English Club for sixth grade students in the English Program of Saint Joseph Bangna School in Thailand.
+At the start of the 2009 school year, I was assigned to be the coordinator of an English Club for sixth-grade students in the English Program of Saint Joseph Bangna School in Thailand.
 After naming my club the Discovery Club, I decided in July on a required school activity for the first term of the school year.
-Having already advised eighth grade students the previous school year on a successful drama presentation, I thought it would be an excellent idea to get my Discovery Club members also involved in another drama skit.
-This article is a summary of this experience.
+Having already advised eighth-grade students the previous school year on a successful drama presentation, I thought it would be an excellent idea to get my Discovery Club members also involved in another drama skit.
+This article is a summary of my experience.

 Stimulating Interest in a Drama Presentation

 At first, it was a challenge selling my club members on the idea of doing a drama presentation, and even harder to get them interested in writing, producing, and presenting their drama skit.
 This was, however, until I told my club members that they could write and present a drama on any theme they desired.
 Many of the club members became very excited and stated that they wanted to write and produce a romantic comedy about their Korean pop (K-pop) star idols in TVXQ.

 Analyzing Elements of a Drama Skit and Assigning Character Roles

 Before beginning work on the script of the drama, my club members watched a movie, "Charlotte's Web."
 The purpose of this was to introduce to the club members how the setting, characters, and plot are developed in a story and drama.